FullHuman/purgecss-docs/cli.md

 ### --whitelist

-If you wish to prevent Purgecss from removing a specific CSS selector, you can whitelist it.
+If you wish to prevent PurgeCSS from removing a specific CSS selector, you can whitelist it.

 ```text
 purgecss --css css/app.css --content src/index.html --whitelist classnameToWhitelist